Neonn86/Time-Series-Analysis-Holt-Winters-Forecasting/README.md

 # Time Series Analysis - Holt Winters Forecasting
 ## Objective
-The purpose is to apply Holt-Winters forecasting to extract level, trend, seasonality and make out-of-sample forecast for future 26 weeks.
+- The purpose is to apply Holt-Winters forecasting to extract level, trend, seasonality.
+- Make out-of-sample forecast for future 26 weeks.